My goal was to have at least one name

 accomplished actor played Alana on Street

-Legal (CBC series) and Emily on Jake and
+Legal (C B C TV series) and Emily on Jake and

 the Kid (Global TV Series).
 She is also a